KGAccuracyEval/reliable-kg-estimation/README.md

 ## Datasets

-The KGs used in the exeperiments are four: YAGO, NELL, DisGeNET, and SYN 100M. <br>
+The KGs used in the experiments are four: YAGO, NELL, DisGeNET, and SYN 100M. <br>
 For each KG, we report how to acquire and process the raw data before running the methods to estimate KG accuracy.

 ### YAGO & NELL